Jessie Stephen

 Jessie Stephen, MBE (19 April 1893 – 12 June 1979) was a twentieth-century British suffragette, labour activist and local councillor.
 She grew up in Scotland and won a scholarship to train as a teacher.
 Family finances dictated otherwise, leading to her becoming a domestic worker at the age of 15.
 She became involved in national labour issues as a teenager, via organisations such as the Independent Labour Party and the Women's Social and Political Union.
-After moving to Lancashire and London she visited the United States and Canada, where she held meetings with the public including migrant English domestic workers.
+Stephen moved to London during World War I and in the 1920s she toured the United States and Canada, where she held meetings with the public including migrant English domestic workers.

-Stephen later become more involved in formal political parties, being elected as a local councillor and standing as a candidate in general elections.
-After moving to Bristol she became the first woman president of Bristol Trades Council.
+Stephen was elected as a local councillor several times and stood as a candidate in general elections.
+After moving to Bristol in the 1940s she became the first woman president of Bristol Trades Council.
 She was appointed MBE in 1977 and her life is commemorated by a blue plaque in Bristol.

 Biography

-Stephen is recorded in the Oxford Dictionary of National Biography as a "suffragette and labour activist", and has been described as "working-class".
+Stephen is recorded in the Oxford Dictionary of National Biography as a "suffragette and labour activist", and has been described as "virtually the only Scottish working-class Women's Social and Political Union (WSPU) member about whom anything is known".

 Early life and family

-Some sources give Stephen's place of birth as Marylebone, London, others as Glasgow.
-The eldest of eleven children in a "knit ... family", her father was a tailor.
-She has been described as "virtually the only Scottish working-class Women's Social and Political Union (WSPU) member about whom anything is known".
-She attended Sunday schools separately linked to the church and to socialism, and was educated at North Kelvinside School.
-She won a scholarship to train as a pupil-teacher.

-Her father's low and variable income meant that she could not afford to pursue her aspiration to become a teacher, and became a domestic worker at the age of 15.
-Her father was a founder member of the Independent Labour Party (ILP) when it was established in 1893.
-She described her mother as being "so quiet and the very opposite of dad".
+Jessie Stephen was born in Marylebone, London, on 19 April 1893, the eldest of the eleven children of tailor Alexander Stephen and his wife Jane Miller.
+The family moved to Edinburgh, then Dunfermline, before settling in Glasgow in 1901.
+Stephen's father was a founder member of the Independent Labour Party (ILP) when it was established and she described her mother as being "so quiet and the very opposite of dad".